surlykke/Go-Generics-with-constraints/README.md

 * The compiler (still) verifies the correctness of this code at the point of definition.
 * On instantiation apply the first switch case that matches (ie. `T` satisfies the constraint).
-* If no case matches, the compiler issues a compile error, something like "Type must implement one of `Ordered`, `Lessable`."
+* If no case matches, the compiler issues a compile error, in this case something like "Type must implement one of `Ordered`, `Lessable`."
 * A `default` entry is allowed, so that all types can be handled in one switch.

 I have not included type switch in this proposal.
 While this construct works nicely for the `Max` example, I'm not convinced that it's usefulness is broad enough to warrant its addition to Go.
+Also I'm not sure about the syntax.

 I feel the subject is complicated enough that it should be considered separately.